dzackgarza/Qual-Review-and-Solutions/Complex Analysis/Review Doc/Complex_Analysis_Qual_Notes.md

 ???
 :::

+Equal to its Taylor series expansion:
 :::{.definition title="Analytic"}
 ???
 :::

-once complex differentiable in neighborhoods of every point.
+Once complex differentiable in neighborhoods of every point:
 :::{.definition title="Holomorphic"}
 ???
 :::